qmacro/managed-associations-in-cap/guide/README.md

 Branch: `17-add-a-further-author-and-book-relationship-to-define-co-authorship`.

-As a final test, let's create a fictional collaboration between Ellis Bell and Emily Brontë.
-Ellis Bell was the pseudonym under which Emily Brontë wrote Wuthering Heights, so it sort of makes sense.
+As a final test, let's create a fictional collaboration between [Ellis Bell and Emily Brontë](https://en.wikipedia.org/wiki/Emily_Bront%C3%AB).
+Ellis Bell was the pen name under which Emily Brontë wrote Wuthering Heights, so it sort of makes sense.
 Or maybe it doesn't.
 Anyway.

 👉 Add a new record to the end of `db/data/bookshop-Authors.csv` to represent Ellis Bell, so it looks like this: